TwistedAndy/wp-theme/README.md

 );
 ```

-All the AJAX handlers and modules are located in `includes/ajax` and `includes/modules` folders.
-To include new file you need to add it to the array and specify `true` or a not empty array with settings as an value.
-Use function `tw_get_setting` to get the settings (`tw_get_setting('modules', 'pagination', 'first')`, for example).
-You can place all your custom code in `custom.php`.
+All the AJAX handlers and modules are located in a separate files in `includes/ajax` and `includes/modules` folders.
+They are included automatically.
+Use the function `tw_get_setting` to get the module settings (`tw_get_setting('modules', 'pagination', 'first')`, for example).
+Also you can place some of your custom code in `custom.php` file.

 ### Widgets